-The forced reboot is a simulated battery removal procedure that is often used on phones with non-removable batteries.
+This is a simple but often effective way to fix software glitches.
+A forced restart is a simulated battery removal procedure that is often used on phones with non-removable batteries.
 It will refresh the phone’s memory and reload all apps and services as long as it’s done properly.
-And for devices whose firmware crashed, it’s also the most effective solution to make them respond again.
+For devices with firmware crashes, a forced restart is also the most effective solution to make them respond again.

 - Press and hold the volume down button first and don’t release it yet.